 Ever wonder why certain foods make you urinate way more than other foods?
-It may not be as noticeable at first, but you may start noticing soon enough after consuming certain foods.
-This is known as the diuretic effect.
-Is green tea a diuretic?
-We will try to answer that question in this article.
+It may not be as noticeable at first. but you may start noticing soon enough after consuming certain foods.
+This known as the diuretic effect.
+Is green tea a natural diuretic?
+We will answer that question in this article.

-Certain medications or substances are designed to help release urine from the human body way more than others.
-Although medications may exist for diuretic purposes, some natural substances may also work as a diuretic.
+Certain medications or substances. designed to help release urine from the human body way more than others.
+Although medications may exist for diuretic purposes. some natural substances may also work as a diuretic.

 Is Green Tea a Diuretic?

 Ancient Chinese medicine. revolved around the use of green tea for health problems purposes. especially in severe medical conditions and proven to be helpful.
 Even though medical research has backed up only a few of those claims. green tea does. in fact, help a person lead a healthy life, lose weight, and heal wounds. most of which are due to its diuretic effect.